Gene Keady: Professional

-On December 6, 2005, he accepted a position of an assistant coach with the Toronto Raptors offered to him by senior basketball adviser to the president Wayne Embry.
+On December 6, 2005, Keady accepted the position of an assistant coach with the Toronto Raptors offered to him by senior basketball adviser to the president, Wayne Embry.
 The hiring was officially announced by the club on December 9 in a press release.
 On May 18, 2006, it was announced that Keady would not be returning for the 2006–07 season because of his wife's illness.